Older than many of our Victorian yuletide tradition, the Christmas pudding has it origins in pottage. Ettie Neil-Gallacher prepares to stir

 STIR-UP SUNDAY

-The last Sunday before Advent, 26 November, is Stir-Up Sunday.
+The last Sunday before Advent, 24 November, is Stir-Up Sunday.
 So forget the roast and push the papers to one side, for there is nothing to get you in the festive spirit as quickly as making your own Christmas pudding.
 And there are few things for which the cook will be more grateful than an element of the feast that requires such little thought on the day itself.
+(Read The Field’s Christmas pudding and brandy butter recipe here.)

 But this is a dying art (I use the term loosely because there’s little artistry involved).
 Even friends whose culinary wizardry far exceeds my own don’t bother to make a Christmas pudding.
-That may be because supermarket offerings have rather improved (news that Morrisons is to sell a Pedro Ximenez-soaked version this year has prompted me to revert to rum in a fit of snobbish pique) but also it is because the appeal of Christmas pudding itself has dwindled.
+That may be because supermarket offerings have rather improved but also it is because the appeal of Christmas pudding itself has dwindled.
 According to market research firm YouGov, it’s most popular among elderly right-wingers and only a measly third of our millennials like it.

 But, politics aside, this decline is hugely sad, for the Christmas pudding is a very British dish – the appeal of which mystifies foreigners and the young alike – and one with a history richer than a Nigella Lawson festive feast.
 Myths and uncertainties surround its origins but while the Victorians are largely responsible for the way we celebrate all things Yule-related today, the story of Prince Albert introducing plum pudding is apocryphal.
 Similarly, the idea of “the pudding king”, George I, demanding a Christmas pudding on 25 December, four months after his coronation in 1714, is unsubstantiated.